grafana/clickhouse-datasource/README.md

 instructions](https://grafana.com/docs/grafana/latest/datasources/add-a-data-source/)
 to add a new ClickHouse data source, and enter configuration options.

-**Note:** this plugin uses the [native ClickHouse TCP interface](https://clickhouse.com/docs/en/interfaces/tcp/) to connect and run queries.
-Make sure you configure the server address and port accordingly.

 ### With a configuration file

 It is possible to configure data sources using configuration files with